PedroCarreteiro/wec-cars/README.md

-# GRID de carros da WEC de 2025
+# Some of the WEC cars 2025 grid